Columbium41/My-Blogs/README.md

 - How to use session cookies to retrieve prevous login sessions
 - Handling form errors
 - Updating/Changing user passwords with patch requests
+- Basics of database migrations and model associations

 ## What's Next
 - Add a way for users to delete their accounts